GhostActive/pymp-my-coding-skills/mastering-python.md

 ## Practice and Improvement

+> **Characteristics**: Two until three years, flat learning curve, autonomy is formed, patience and persistence

-The last two sections, *The Beginning* and *Transition*, were about content, for example, syntax, features and modules.
-This section, *Practice and Improvement*, and the next one, *Mastery*, are about context, the big picture, and *"clean code"*.
-Two good clues to producing *"clean code"* and *"clean architecture"* are effectiveness and efficiency:
+The last two sections were about *content*.
+This and the next section focus the *context* - the big picture.
+Two definitive factors for context within scripting and software development are *effectiveness* and *efficiency:*

 * Effectiveness - What are the correct items (e.g. build-ins, modules or frameworks) to build a good solution?
 * Efficiency - What does a good solution looks like?

 Implicitly, both terms covers numerous dimensions in software development, e.g. use cases, requirements, software architecture, complexity, performance and resource consumption.
-To find a good or even the best solution, you need, beside knowledge and skills the third keystone: Experience - The ability to know what not to do.
+In programming, one speaks of *"clean code"* and *"clean architecture"*.
+Especially for Python the term and meaning of *"pythonic"* should be known.

 Building a solid foundation requires practice by reading other's code, writing own code and refactor bad code.
 Improvement comes with the analysis of existing solutions and finding a better one.
-Always have the inner attitude to produce stable and *"clean code"*, including a appropriate documentation and testing.
+Furthermore, to find a good or even the best solution requires beside knowledge and skills the third keystone: Experience - The ability to know what not to do.
+Always have the inner attitude to produce *"clean code"*, including useful documentation and testing.

 Further Reading:
 * [*Effective Python*](https://www.oreilly.com/library/view/effective-python-90/9780134854717/) by Brett Slatkin